 The beauty of the locked notifications screen is that we can view what is happening in the background on our phone without having to go through the work of finding out.
 It’s an easy way to judge whether something coming in is important and requires our immediate attention.

 Of course, since it’s so beneficial to us, it’s also beneficial to someone who may want to steal or hack into your phone.
 Important notifications, especially concerning emails or apps about work or financial institutions, make such a phone all the more appealing to someone who would steal it from you.

 Phones have options now that allow you to track the device in the event it’s stolen or misplaced.
 This may help retrieve the device before anything gets compromised, but another feature could help.
 There is an option that will signal the phone to purge its content should the passcode get typed in a couple of times.
 Of course, you want to make sure you don’t accidentally delete all of your personal data if you mistype something.

 Combine These Tips

-The best protection is to combine the different tips together based on your lifestyle and smartphone use.
+The best protection is to combine different tips based on your lifestyle and smartphone use.
 These tips are all various ways to protect your phone and should not be taken lightly.
-From putting something as simple as a passcode on your phone to downloading a VPN app, each step is important and powerful.
+From putting something as simple as a passcode on your phone to a VPN app download, each step is important and powerful.
 Whether you’ve paid full price or have a free smartphone, what matters is the information it contains.

-Review the tips above to answer how to secure Android phones or free smartphones from hackers, and your safety and security will not be compromised.
-The best thing to do is to combine all of these tips and use them in conjunction with one another.
+Review the tips above to answer how to secure Android phones or free smartphones* from hackers, and your safety and security will not be compromised.
+The best thing to do is to use all of these tips in conjunction with one another.